element-hq/policies/docs/matrix-org/privacy_notice.md

 ## 2.12 How Is My Data Protected from Another User's Data?

-All of our users' data for the Service currently resides in the same database cluster.
+All of our users' data for the Service currently resides in the same database cluster which is due to the nature of our Service.
 We use software best practices to guarantee that only people who you designate as viewers of your data can access it.
 In other words, we segment our user data via software.
 We do our best and are very confident we're doing a good job at it, but, like every other service that hosts their user data on the same database, we cannot guarantee that it is immune to a sophisticated attack.

 ## 2.13 What Should I Do If I Find a Security Vulnerability in the Service?